adamcharnock/mate3/README.md

 This data is accessed though the Mate3's Modbus interface.

+Tested on Python 3.7.
+May work on 3.6.

 ## Enabling the Modbus interface on your Mate 3

 TBA.
 System -> opticsre -> Modbus?